-The best way to beat the tax trap is to reduce your adjusted net income, and there are several ways to do this while still keeping your extra earnings.
+The most appealing and effective way to beat the tax trap is to reduce your adjusted net income without losing your extra earnings.

 Your adjusted net income is your gross income minus your pension contributions, and any trading losses and Gift Aid donations you’ve made.